MOBIEGMOBIEG

 • The ages of 16 -24 are the most susceptible to dating violence.

 • 90% of the victims of violence in relationships are female.
-Women tend to believe the abuse is their fault, and they don’t deserve better.
+Women tend to believe the abuse is their fault and don’t deserve better.

 RED FLAGS / WARNING SIGNS IN RELATIONSHIPS